 The shock absorber is filled with high density nitrogen.
 Adhere to the description provided.
 (Your authorized KTM workshop will be glad to help.)

 The low-speed setting can be seen during the slow to normal compression of the shock absorber.

-- Turn adjusting screw 1 clockwise with a screwdriver as far as the last perceptible click.
+- Turn adjusting screw 1 clockwise with a screwdriver up to the last perceptible click.

 Do not loosen nut 2!